 Macquarie University Library Partner Program

-CTHS teachers are eligible to borrow up to 20 items for a 4 week period and can access Macquarie University databases.
-To obtain a Macquarie University Library card please complete the form below which will need to be signed by the Principal or a Teacher-Librarian.
+CTHS teachers are eligible to borrow up to 20 items for a 4 week period.
+Macquarie University databases can be accessed onsite using Macquarie University Library computers.